 A Project Administrator is a user that has been assigned to a project role that contains Project Administrator privileges.
 Project Administrators are provisioned for individual projects, meaning the Project Administrator may not have Project Administrator privileges for another project.

 A project consists of a collection of artifacts.
 You can open multiple projects at one time.
 Blueprint supports various cross-project operations.
 For example, you can perform cross-project tracing and cross-project glossary referencing.

 The Properties tab in the Utility Panel displays all standard and custom artifact and sub-artifact property information such as name, type, description, and when and by whom it was created and last edited.

 Publishing an artifact makes your changes to an artifact available and visible to other users.
 Users always see the last published version after opening an artifact.

-Reconcile is a feature in Storyteller that allows you to reconcile an artifact with a reuse relationship by overwriting the artifacts according to the values you want to keep, or by arbitrarily clearing a suspect flag.
+Reconcile is a feature in Blueprint that allows you to reconcile an artifact with a reuse relationship by overwriting the artifacts according to the values you want to keep, or by arbitrarily clearing a suspect flag.

 The Relationships tab in the Utility Panel displays any relationships between the selected artifact and other artifacts in the project.
 Information available in this tab includes relationship type and direction, and artifact icon, ID, name, and project.